Kalkulus1/python-ktech/docs/index.md

 Ktech_Python is a Python web framework built for learning purposes.

-It's a WSGI framework and can be used with any WSGI application server such as Gunicorn.
+It is a WSGI framework and can be used with any WSGI application server such as Gunicorn.

 ## Important packages: ktech_python is built with